 Srisailam, Andhra Pradesh

 Srisailam is one of the twelve Jyotirlingas of Lord Shiva situated on the banks of River Krishna in Kurnool district of Andhra Pradesh.
 It is one of the most important Shaiva pilgrimage centers in India and also one of the top places to visit in Andhra Pradesh.
-Srisailam is also one of the most popular weekend getaways from Hyderabad.
+Srisailam is also one of the most popular tourist places to visit near Hyderabad.
 Srisailam is famous for Sri Mallikarjuna Temple which is dedicated to Lord Shiva.
 The sanctum enshrines Lord Mallikarjuna in the form of a linga protected by a three-hooded cobra.
 This ancient temple built in the Dravidian style with lofty towers and sprawling courtyards is one of the finest specimens of Vijayanagara architecture.

 The unique feature of this place is the combination of Jyothirlingam and Mahasakthi Peetham (in the form of Bhramarambika) in one campus, which is very rare and only one of its kind.
 The great religious leader Adisankaracharya is said to have visited this shrine and composed his immortal Sivananda Lahiri here.
 Srisailam Dam, Akka Mahadevi Caves, Pathala Ganga, Shikaresvara Temple, Sakshi Ganapathi Temple, Nagarjunasagar-Srisailam Sanctuary and Mallela Theertham are the other attractions here.
 Mahasivarathri festival in the month of February/March is celebrated as Brahmotsavam (annual festival) at this temple and is visited by large number of devotees.

 Reference : Srisailam Packages

 situated near Udaipur, Ranakpur is one of the five most important Jain temples in India.
 The Jain temples in this town are dedicated to Lord Adinath, who was the first Jain Tirthankara.
 The most popular Jain temple here is Chaumukha Temple.
 Maharana Kumbha allotted land and encouraged his minister Dharana Shah to build this famous Jain temple in 1496.
 Jain Pilgrims from all over the world pay a visit to this temple that has majestic architecture and beautiful surroundings.